acantril/learn-cantrill-io-labs/aws-serverless-voting-app/README.md

-# Serverless Voting Application with API Gateway,Lambda,DynamoDB
+# Serverless Voting Application

+In this mini project we will create a completely serverless voting application in 2 stages.
+First we will create the backend using API Gateway, Lambda functions and DynamoDB table.

 ![Architecture](Architecture-ServerlessVotingApp.png)